Bamboo Forest

 Visiting Information

-• Tips: Carry drinking water and insect repellent.
+- Tips: Carry drinking water and insect repellent.
 There are no food stalls at the site, so bring snacks if you plan to spend time here.
 Mobile network coverage can be spotty in this area.
+If you spot elephants, do not approach — maintain at least 30 metres distance and avoid flash photography.

 * For exact directions, we recommend contacting our travel desk or using Google Maps navigation.